agajansahatov/utopia.api/README.md

 ## API ENDPOINTS
    - "/categories": returns list of all categories.
+   - "/roles": returns list of all roles
+   -
 ## Contribution

 Contributions to this project are welcome.
 Feel free to fork the repository, make improvements, and submit pull requests to collaborate with the development efforts.